mikepea/go-jira-ui/README.md

 * View tickets from the query
 * Edit/Comment on tickets from both list and detail view
 * Drill into sub/blocker/related/mentioned tickets in details view
+* Basic compatibility with go-jira commandline and options loading

 At present, edit and comment will exit after the update.
 This is a workaround to an implementation issue, being tracked in #9

+### Usage

+`jira-ui` is intended to mirror the options of go-jira's `jira` tool, where
+useful:

+    jira-ui             # opens up in Query List page.
+Default interface. jira-ui ISSUE       # opens up Ticket Show page, with ISSUE loaded jira-ui ls -q JQL   # opens up Ticket List page, with results of JQL loaded.

 ### Basic keys